 mailto:synthesys.sweden@nrm.se

-Follow SYNTHESYS at Facebook
+Follow SYNTHESYS at Facebookexternal link, opens in new window

 The aim is to create an integrated pan-European research infrastructure, for researchers in the natural sciences in Europe, globally and for the wider community, based on natural history collections.
 The world’s natural history collections comprise at least 2 billion specimens, of which an estimated 55% reside in Europe.
 The European collections are thus a major resource representing 80% of the World’s bio- and geo-diversity.
 SYNTHESYS⁺ offers coordinated access to these unique and extensive collections, state-of-the art analytical facilities and libraries and qualified support from in-house researchers and curators held at the partner institutions.
-On the SYNTHESYS⁺ main web you can read more about the facilities on offer.
+On the SYNTHESYS⁺ main webexternal link, opens in new window you can read more about the facilities on offer.

 The partner organisations also co-operate in Network activities and Joint Research Activities.
 The objectives are to coordinate the physical and virtual access to the biodiversity collections, to facilitate and develop the mobilization and utilization of the inherent biodiversity information assembled at the partner organisations and beyond, to harmonize standards and policies for and to provide training in the use of these collections and data.

 NRM (SE-TAF) offers access to its extensive and scientifically invaluable zoological, entomological, paleontological and geological collections and advanced analytical facilities.
 Botanical collections will unfortunately not be accessible during a period of ca 4 years, due to a major renovation of the collection building.
 SYNTHESYS⁺ access grants are typically for short visits of ca 10 User days (two weeks).
-You apply here with a proposal that is assessed by a User Selection Panel based on scientific quality.
+You apply here external linkwith a proposal that is assessed by a User Selection Panel based on scientific quality.
 The grants cover research costs, international travel, accommodation, a Per Diem contributing towards living costs, and logistical support while at NRM.
 Participation in the SYNTHESYS+ program is free of charge.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 823827.

-Partner institutions offering access to their facilities
+Partner institutions offering access to their facilities PDF

 Laboratories at NRM